'This Is About Saving Lives': Bergen County Shutdown Starts Tuesday

 Bergen County Executive Jim Tedesco in a tense press briefing Monday announced the shutdown of malls and retailers in an effort to stop the spread of COVID-19.

-The executive order, the second enacted since Friday by Tedesco, will be effected Tuesday at 11 p.m., Tedesco said at a press briefing.
+Bergen County Blue Laws for all businesses other than banks, grocery stores, gas stations, pharmacies and law firms with ongoing trials would go into effect Tuesday at 11 p.m., Tedesco said.

-The order puts a stop to "worldly employment and businesses" until further notice, except for drug and food manufacturers.
+The executive order -- the second enacted since Friday -- puts a stop to "worldly employment and businesses" until further notice, except for drug and food manufacturers.

 "This is about saving lives," Tedesco said.
 "If you want to put money over someone's life then shame on you.